UACES Facebook Izard County, Arkansas Cooperative Extension Programs and Services

 Old house with seven men and women sitting and standing on the front steps

-Master Gardeners at a workday for their "Trimble House" beautification project.
+Master Gardeners at the "Trimble House" beautification project.

 Objectives of the Master Gardener Program

-• To expand the capabilities of the Cooperative Extension Service to disseminate horticultural information to individuals and groups in the community.
+• Expand the capabilities of the Cooperative Extension Service to disseminate horticultural information to individuals and groups in the community.

-• To develop community programs related to horticulture.
+• Develop community programs related to horticulture.
 Depending on the needs of the community, these might be landscape improvement activities with civic groups, horticultural therapy projects with nursing homes, or home demonstration gardens designed to improve conditions of minority and/or low-income groups.

 • Enhance 4-H programs through gardening projects.

-• To develop a Master Gardener volunteer network that is administratively self-sufficient.
+• Establish and maintain a Master Gardener volunteer network that is administratively self-sufficient.

 Izard County 4-H